 Daring Dooz is a highly successful global magazine, full of fictitious adventure stories featuring scantily clad pole dancers.

-A mysterious death, leads our heroes to places they don't want to be - like being trapped 350 feet underground with a jar of pickled whelks, or facing the wrath of Scotland Yard's nastiest - CI Cragg.
+A mysterious death, leads our heroes to places they don't want to be - such as trapped 350 feet underground with a jar of pickled whelks, or facing the wrath of Scotland Yard's nastiest - CI Cragg.

 Mick is on a mission to Hollywood intent on saving Jim's soul and any other bits of him that might be useful around the office.

-What is the secret of the iVone and how do people cope with power boating through seven miles of raw sewage?
+What is the secret of the teak-finished iVone and how do people cope with power-boating through seven miles of raw sewage?
 Why is Marlon Brando happy to serve soup, and JK Rowling so keen on setting peoples' feet in concrete?